Home > Australia Blog >

 What is the Australian Visitor Visa?

-It is mandatory for Brazilian citizens who wish to travel to Australia for leisure purposes.
+It is mandatory for Brazilian citizens who wish to travel to Australia for leisure.
 This visa can be applied for from within Australia or overseas, and it doesn't require an embassy or consulate interview in most cases.
 However, additional information may be requested over the phone.

 The visa doesn't have a barcode or QR code and includes basic information about the traveler and their travel conditions.
 If you need help navigating the application process, we provide expert iVisa agents to guide you and ensure a smooth process.